willhowes/makers_portfolio_and_notes/week_5.md

 ### Thursday
 1. Go through yesterday afternoon's steps on the Thermostat challenge to reinforce what I learned.
+* Achieved by:
+ * Going through the guidelines, walkthroughs and our code.
+I understand how jQuery requests work and can confidently use these in a program.

 2. Learn about callbacks and control flow in Javascript.
  * Achieved by: